Lötschberg railway: Northern approach

-The engineer J. Seeberger was responsible for building a construction railway between Frutigen and the northern tunnel portal near Kandersteg; it was over 15 km long and climbed about 429 m in altitude.
-The earthworks and structures of the construction railway was completed on 30 June 1907 and on 19 August the first steam locomotive ran to the portal of the tunnel.
-The construction railway had numerous junctions to lines connecting to the various construction sites for the main line railway.
+The engineer J. Seeberger was responsible for building a construction railway between Frutigen and the tunnel portal near Kandersteg; it was over 15 km long and climbed about 429 m in altitude.
+The earthworks and structures of the construction railway were completed on 30 June 1907 and on 19 August the first steam locomotive ran to the portal of the tunnel.
+The construction railway had numerous junctions to lines connecting to the various construction sites for the main railway.
 Several wooden viaducts had to be built to climb from Blausee to Kandersteg.
 The most impressive was the Aegerten viaduct which was 126 m long and had a gradient of 57 per thousand (5.7%) and a curve radius of 50 m.

 Southern approach

 The building of the construction railway on the south side was delayed by many appeals and the groundbreaking ceremony near Naters took place on 12 February 1907.
 The line of the 28 km long construction railway, with an average gradient of 30 per thousand (3%) corresponded almost exactly to the alignment of the permanent railway line as built except that the deviations around many side valleys and spurs were bypassed by the actual line.
 Even so, the construction line had 34 tunnels with a total length of 5.3 km, of which 13 tunnels were enlarged to become part of the permanent line.

-Finally, in August 1908, almost two years after beginning of tunnelling of the southern portal of the tunnel, the first supply train ran all the way from Naters to the portal at Goppenstein.
+Finally, in August 1908, almost two years after beginning of tunnelling of the south portal of the tunnel, the first supply train ran all the way from Naters to the portal at Goppenstein.
 Previously all the building supplies had to be laboriously hauled up by mule or by cart through the narrow Lonza gorge.

-The footpath along the southern approach to the Lötschberg Tunnel line in some sections follows the route of the construction railway, particularly in the Bietsch and Baltschieder valleys.
+The footpath along the southern approach to the Lötschberg Tunnel in some sections follows the route of the construction railway, particularly in the Bietsch and Baltschieder valleys.

 Expansion of capacity

-The approaches to the Lötschberg tunnel were originally single track and have subsequently been doubled.
+The approaches to the Lötschberg tunnel were originally single track and subsequently doubled.
 The bridges and tunnels of the line were partly designed to be doubled, but were initially not fully bored or built.
 Double tracking of the line was completed between 1976 and 1992.
 At the same time the tracks were lowered to create a continuous SIM corridor (Simplon Inter-Modal) for a rolling highway (trucks carried on flatcars) and high-cube containers.
-Also, the passenger train capacity was increased massively.
+Also, the passenger train capacity was greatly increased.

 In mid 2007, the Lötschberg Base Tunnel was completed between Frutigen and Visp.
-This is the first of two new lines through the Swiss Alps as part of NRLA.
+This was the first of two new lines through the Swiss Alps as part of NRLA.
 As a result, the old Lötschberg line between Frutigen and Brig is used much less intensively than previously.